 In late 2015, vandalism at Station B impaired the reliability and accuracy of the flow measurements at Station B. To confirm compliance with the Revised Flow Compliance Plan requirements listed in the above table, Big Bear MWD used the measured flows from the 6-inch Bypass Pipeline plus the estimated leakage from the sluice gates.
-These flows from the lake were in compliance with the flow requirements throughout WY 2015-16.

-On October 2016, Big Bear MWD replaced the weir at Station B with a 12-inch v-notch weir to improve the accuracy of the flow measurements in the range of flows covered in the Revised Flow Compliance Plan.
+In October 2016, Big Bear MWD replaced the weir at Station B with a 12-inch v-notch weir to improve the accuracy of the flow measurements in the range of flows covered in the Revised Flow Compliance Plan.